What is the problem with fruitcake?

 So, where does the fruitcake slander begin?
 Did it start with the insulting idiom “nutty as a fruitcake?”

-Nutty as an insult by itself first appeared in the English language around 1821, and it was used to describe someone who was strange.
+Nutty itself as an insult first appeared in the English language around 1821, and it was used to describe someone who was strange.
 Fruitcake didn’t get associated with nutty directly until some time later.
-The first written instance that’s been found was published about 100 years later.
+The first written instance found was published about 100 years later.

 It coincides with the proliferation of mass-produced fruitcakes in America, starting around 1913.
 That may just be where it all began.

-If you’ve ever made a fruitcake, a real, traditional fruitcake, it can be quite a labor-intensive thing.
+If you’ve ever made a fruitcake — a real, traditional fruitcake — you know it can be quite a labor-intensive thing.
 It was much easier to “farm out” that type of work, even if it meant sacrificing some of the quality of homemade.

-We do it today every time we eat out instead of cooking at home or buying a box of cookies or even a tube of cookie dough rather than making and baking our own.
-With all the work that goes into holiday celebrations, who can blame a person for buying something like a fruitcake?
+It’s similar to what we do today every time we eat out instead of cooking at home or buying a box of cookies or even a tube of cookie dough rather than making and baking our own.
+With all the work that goes into holiday celebrations, who can blame a person for buying fruitcake instead of making it?

-Like many things that get mass-produced, sometimes they’re good, and sometimes they’re bad.
-Unfortunately, there were many, many bad mass-produced fruitcakes.

 Grandma Day’s Fruitcake

 Below is my late Grandmother Day’s recipe for fruitcake.
-I say it is hers, but like most grandmas, these recipes likely came from places like Betty Crocker, any number of women’s magazines, or the Fanny Farmer’s Cookbook.
+I say it is hers, but as with many grandmas, their recipes likely came from sources like Betty Crocker, any number of women’s magazines, or the Fanny Farmer’s Cookbook.

-Sure, every Grandma tweaked it in their own way, a little bit more or less of this or that, but as the old saying goes, there is nothing new under the sun.
-If you try the recipe, let me know how it goes: wday@nexstar.tv.
+Sure, every Grandma tweaked it in her own way, a little bit more or less of this or that, but as the old saying goes, there is nothing new under the sun.

 Ingredients: